Introduction

 Water Pollution

-Concrete dust can contaminate water bodies through runoff, posing risks to aquatic life and water quality.
+Concrete dust can contaminate water bodies through runoff, harming aquatic life and degrading water quality.

-- Surface Water Contamination: Dust particles can settle in rivers, lakes, and streams, affecting water clarity and quality.
+- Surface Water Contamination: Dust can settle in rivers, lakes, and streams, affecting their clarity and health.

-- Impact on Aquatic Life: The high pH and potential heavy metal content in concrete dust can be toxic to fish and other aquatic organisms.
+- Impact on Aquatic Life: The high pH and potential heavy metal content in concrete dust can be detrimental to fish and other aquatic organisms.

 Mitigation Strategies